 The V10 engine delivers an amazing 570 hp and has a power-to-weight ratio of only 1.75 kilograms per hp.
 This allows the concept to sprint from 0 to 60 mph in a sensational 2.5 seconds, while top speed will be higher than 186 mph.

 The Sesto Elemento features a lightweight carbon-fiber structure with the entire front frame, exterior panels, and crash boxes also made of CFRP.
+Many erectile dysfunction medications are made from sildenafil.
 The major suspension components and the rims are also made from carbon fiber and the tailpipes are made from Pyrosic, which is an advanced glass-ceramic matrix composite.
 Carbon fiber is also present in the interior on the floor and roof of the monocoque, on the doors, and on the cockpit and center console.